Trishaa24/trishapaul03/README.md

 - 👋 Hi, I’m @trishapaul03
-- 👀 I’m interested in web dev, AI-ML, cybersecurity
+- 👀 I’m interested in web dev, AI-ML
 - 🌱 I'm on an exciting learning journey, expanding my skills and knowledge in various areas.

 <!---